 The requirements for different types of base stations are defined in 5 MHz bandwidth, 0 – 5 MHz and 5 – 10 MHz offset from the upper and lower edges of an operator’s block.
 The FDD DL transitional levels have been derived from requirements for BS-to-UE and UE-to-BS interference requirements, whereas the TDD transitional levels have been derived from BS-to-BS interference requirements.
 The requirements are summarized in Table X.

+[Note: Add paragraph with explanation that this in combination with ACS of interfered operator is enough]

-Table 30: Transitional region power limits (dBm/5MHz e.i.r.p.) per antenna for different off-sets from lower or upper block-edge
+Transitional region power limits (dBm/5MHz e.i.r.p.) per antenna for different off-sets from lower or upper block-edge